Smart Grids Data Analysis: A Systematic Mapping Study: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} Smart Grid (SG) is a two-way cyber-physical system utilizing information to provide safe, secure, reliable, resilient, efficient, and sustainable electricity to end-users \cite{ref:fang2012, ref:chren2016smart}.
-The SG plays nowadays a major role in the integration of the Smart Cities concept by putting into effect the Smart Energy conceptual element: smart electrical energy systems that interconnect utilities and end-users by means of a Smart Infrastructure \cite{ref:geisler2013SG-SC,ref:bonetto2017smart,ref:eremia2017smart}.
-The SG is a key enabler, enhancing the decision making process, providing self-healing and automation of the energy grid, and integration of renewable energy sources \cite{ref:geisler2013SG-SC}.
+\IEEEPARstart{T}{he} Smart Grid (SG) is a two-way cyber-physical system utilizing information to provide safe, secure, reliable, resilient, efficient, and sustainable electricity to end-users~\cite{ref:fang2012, ref:chren2016smart}.
+SGs play nowadays a major role in the integration of the Smart Cities concept by putting into effect the Smart Energy conceptual element: smart electrical energy systems that interconnect utilities and end-users through a Smart Infrastructure~\cite{ref:geisler2013SG-SC,ref:bonetto2017smart,ref:eremia2017smart}.
+SGs are key enablers, enhancing the decision making process, providing self-healing and automation of the energy grid, and integration of renewable energy sources~\cite{ref:geisler2013SG-SC}.

-There are several definitions of a Smart Grid \cite{ref:clastres2011smart}.
+There are several definitions of a Smart Grid~\cite{ref:clastres2011smart}.
 The European definition emphasizes the fact that SGs are electricity networks intelligently integrating the behaviour of all actors to reach sustainable, economic and secure energy supply \cite{ref:ESTP2006}.
-The United States Department of Energy (USDoE) definition focuses more on the security and safety threats to be addressed with resilient and self-healing mechanisms, providing opportunities for new services and markets \cite{ref:USDoE2004}.
+The United States Department of Energy (USDoE) definition focuses more on the security and safety threats to be addressed with resilient and self-healing mechanisms, providing opportunities for new services and markets~\cite{ref:USDoE2004}.

-SGs pose several challenges that derive mainly from the integration of the physical infrastructure with information and communication technologies \cite{ref:cen2012group}.
-All these challenges need to be addressed with a holistic view taking into consideration all the different layers that form the SG ecosystem \cite{ref:cen2012group}.
-Some of the main challenges are the increase of importance for availability of communication network over traditional confidentiality and integrity aspects in traditional networks \cite{ref:ancillotti2013role}, the importance of customers' privacy and security of the infrastructure \cite{ref:mcdaniel2009security}, the relevance of ways to integrate renewable energy sources in a reliable way \cite{ref:wolsink2012research}, and the usage of information/data available for self-healing and self-monitoring purposes~\cite{ref:amin2008challenges, ref:farhangi2010path,ref:amin2005toward}.
+SGs pose several challenges that derive mainly from the integration of the physical infrastructure with information and communication technologies~\cite{ref:cen2012group}.
+All these challenges need to be addressed with a holistic view taking into consideration all the different layers that form the SG ecosystem~\cite{ref:cen2012group}.
+Some of the main challenges are the increase of importance for availability of communication networks over traditional confidentiality and integrity aspects in traditional networks~\cite{ref:ancillotti2013role}, the importance of customers' privacy and security of the infrastructure~\cite{ref:mcdaniel2009security}, the relevance of ways to integrate renewable energy sources in a reliable way~\cite{ref:wolsink2012research}, and the usage of information/data available for self-healing and self-monitoring purposes~\cite{ref:amin2008challenges, ref:farhangi2010path,ref:amin2005toward}.